wantee/wantee.github.io/source/_posts/2015-03-03-dropout-training.markdown

 There are 2 key points for dropout learning:

 * a) Dropping units while training;
-* b) Scaling weight while testing.
+* b) Scaling output to be matched between training and testing.

-As shown in following figure, where $p$ is the dropout retention rate.
+As shown in following figure, where $p$ is the dropout retention.

 {% img center /images/posts/Dropout.png Dropout %}